 Depreciation rates and methods are reviewed annually for appropriateness.
 Changes to depreciation rates and methods are reflected prospectively in current and future periods only.
-Depreciation is expensed through the Income Statement.
+Depreciation is expensed through the Statement of Comprehensive Income.

 The depreciation rates used for each class of asset are as follows: